myosubug/Rip-Toned-Fitness/README.md

 # Live demo

 <a href="https://riptoned.000webhostapp.com/" target="_blank">https://riptoned.000webhostapp.com/</a>
-temporary login/password for administrator on this example is:
+temporary login/password for administrator on this example is (from admin login tab):
 * login : admin
 * password : admin